 Why a Personal Running Coach (and Smart App) Is Your Secret Weapon

-It was a grey Tuesday morning, the kind of day when the sky looks like a washed‑out canvas and the air feels a little too still.
-I stood at the start line of my local 5 km, shoes laced, heart thumping, and wondered whether I would ever finish a race without feeling like a hamster on a wheel.
-The starter’s pistol cracked, and the first 400 m felt like a sprint into the unknown.
+Grey Tuesday morning.
+The sky felt washed out, the air too still.
+I was at the start line of my local 5 km, shoes laced tight, my heart hammering, wondering if I could finish without feeling like I was running on a hamster wheel.
+The starter’s pistol went.
+The first 400 metres felt like sprinting into nothing.

 Story Development

-I remember the first time I tried to self‑coach a half‑marathon.
-I followed a generic plan I found on a popular website, logged kilometres on a spreadsheet, and tried to guess my own pace zones.
-By week three I was bruised, my legs sore in places I didn’t know existed, and my motivation was slipping faster than my watch battery.
-I started to wonder: What if I could have a plan that knew when I was ready to push, when I needed a rest, and when to tweak the workout for a rainy Thursday?
+My first attempt at self-coaching a half-marathon didn’t go well.
+I grabbed a generic plan from a running website, tracked my kilometres on a spreadsheet, and tried to guess my own pace zones.
+By week three, I was bruised everywhere—some places I didn’t know could hurt—and my motivation was draining fast.
+I kept asking myself: What if I had a plan that actually knew when I was ready to push, when to rest, and how to adjust things for a rainy Thursday?

 Concept Exploration: The Power of Personalised Pacing